Abbey of Saint Wandrille: First foundation

-It was founded by Wandregisel or Saint Wandrille (d.
-22 July 668) and his nephew Godo, on land obtained through the influence of Wandregisel's friend Saint Ouen, Archbishop of Rouen.
+It was founded by Wandregisel (d.
+22 July 668, Wandrille in French) and his nephew Godo, on land obtained through the influence of Wandregisel's friend Ouen, Archbishop of Rouen.
 Wandrille, being of the royal family of Austrasia, held a high position in the court of his kinsman Dagobert I, but wishing to devote his life to God, he retired to the abbey of Montfaucon-d'Argonne, in Champagne, in 629.
 Later he went to Bobbio Abbey and then to Romainmôtier Abbey, where he remained for ten years.
 In 648 he returned to Normandy and established the monastery of Fontenelle, using the Rule of Saint Columbanus, which he had known at Bobbio; the deed of gift of the land is dated 1 March 649.
 It was one of the first Benedictine abbeys in Normandy and part of a powerful network of Carolingian monasteries spread across Normandy.

 Wandregisel first built a Carolingian-style basilica dedicated to Saint Peter, nearly 300 ft long, which was consecrated by Saint Ouen in 657.
-(This church was destroyed by fire in 756 and rebuilt by Abbot Ansegisus (823–33), who added a narthex and tower).
+(This church was destroyed by fire in 756 and rebuilt by Abbot Ansegisus (823–833), who added a narthex and tower).

 The monastery acquired extensive property and was extremely successful at first.
 In 740 however there began a series of lay abbots, under whom the monastery declined.
 In 823 Ansegisus, nephew of Abbot Gervold, was appointed abbot of Fontenelle, which he reformed according to the practice at Luxeuil Abbey.
+In 833, thieves breached the wall of the abbey and stole a gold reliquary containing a fragment of the True Cross, which Abbot Ansegisus had previously placed on the saint's tomb.

-The abbey soon became a target for Viking raids, culminating in that of 9 January 852 when it was burnt down and the monks fled with the relics of Saint Wandrille.
+The abbey soon became a target for Viking raids, culminating in that of 9 January 852 when it was burnt down and the monks fled with the relics of Wandrille.
 After more than a century in temporary accommodation at Chartres, Boulogne, Saint-Omer and Ghent, the community was at length brought back to Fontenelle by Abbot Maynard in 966 and a restoration of the buildings was again undertaken.
 Richard I of Normandy then sent Maynard to establish the Benedictine Rule at Mont-Saint-Michel Abbey.

 A new church was built by Abbot Gérard, but was hardly finished when it was destroyed by lightning in 1012.
 Undaunted by this disaster the monks once more set to work and another church was consecrated in 1033.
 Two centuries later, in 1250, this was burnt to the ground, but Abbot Pierre Mauviel at once began a new one.
 The work was hampered by lack of funds and it was not until 1331 that the building was finished.